chrisnharvey/PyroCMS-Section-Plugin/README.md

 So you can yield a section anywhere in any view, even if that view is processed before your section is declared.

 Sound good?
 Awesome!
-See below for a useage guide.
+See below for a usage guide.

 ## Usage